migtools/oadp-non-admin/docs/draft_production_docs/oadp-self-service.md

   approvalDecision: reject  [accept, reject]
 ```

 If approved both the NABSL and the BSL are created.
-The NABSL is created in the users namespace, while the BSL is created in the openshift-adp or default namespace.
+The NABSL is created in the users namespace, while the BSL is created in the OADP namespace, such as openshift-adp.

 ### User Creation of NABSL: